 Callie McFay is our protagonist and our journey with her hasn’t been an easy one.
 Her powers once bond have been released, and we see growth in her abilities.
 There are many things I both loved and loathed about Callie during this trilogy, but we see tremendous growth in her as a character in this final book.
 Gone is the wishy-washy persona and in its place is a more confident, take action heroine.
 Bill is back in her dreams and has a rather smexy Scottish accent.
 I loved their interaction, and appreciate how Dark gave us the back-story to our succubus.
 The other teachers, students, witches, Fae and vampires that come together to aid Callie made the tale quite enjoyable.
 My only regret is that some of the key secondary characters still weren’t completely fleshed out.
 Maybe I am selfish, but I wanted their stories as well.
 The villains are pure evil and I loved the legends behind them.

 I absolutely love Fairwick College and the Honeysuckle cottage Dark uses as a setting.
-The woods were magical, and her use of folklore, Celtic legends and supernatural creatures thoroughly entertained me.
-Ralph, a cheetos eating door mouse is one of my favorite in the tale and he is quite the little hero..I dare you not to lose your heart to him.
+The woods were magical, and her use of folklore, Celtic legends, and supernatural creatures thoroughly entertained me.
+Ralph, a Cheetos eating door mouse is one of my favorites in the tale and he is quite the little hero..I dare you not to lose your heart to him.
 The quest for the angel stone and Callie’s trip to retrieve it was fascinating and offered us many answers to the mystery of our smexy succubus.
-Callie really transforms in this tale, and makes Fairwick her home as she grows more confident in both herself and her abilities.
+Callie really transforms in this tale and makes Fairwick her home as she grows more confident in both herself and her abilities.
 The tales behind some of the creatures was fascinating and I like how Dark blended lore making them her own.
-I was quite pleased with the ending, and felt Dark left the door open for more stories from Fairwick if she chooses to do so.
+I was quite pleased with the ending and felt Dark left the door open for more stories from Fairwick if she chooses to do so.

 Never miss a post by adding Caffeinated to your Inbox